Biden, Suga poised to present united front on Taiwan as China steps up pressure

 In a statement after a March meeting of U.S.-Japan defense and foreign ministers, the two sides "underscored the importance of peace and stability in the Taiwan Strait" and shared "serious concerns" about human rights in Hong Kong and Xinjiang.

+Taiwan President Tsai Ing-wen told emissaries visiting at Biden’s request on Thursday that the island would work with the United States to deter threats from Chinese military activities.

-China has never renounced the use of force to bring the Taiwan back under its control.
+China has never renounced the use of force to bring Taiwan under its control.

 DIFFERENT PERSPECTIVES